 You’ll also want to keep detailed records of all the GST/HST you’ve collected and paid.
 How you do that is up to you.
 Some people will do things manually with a spreadsheet, while others will use software.
 If you have any international clients that are zero-rated for tax purposes, you’ll want to note that since it’ll be relevant when you file your taxes.
 Hang onto all of these records for at least six years in case the CRA ever audits you.

 When you file your taxes, you’ll file your GST/HST return at the same time.
 Basically, if you’ve collected more GST/HST than you’ve paid, then you owe the CRA GST/HST.
+This is known as input tax credits.
 If the amount you owe is less than $3,000, you’d just pay it before the deadline.
-However, if the amount you owe exceeds $3,000, the CRA will likely put you on quarterly payments.
-You can pay your GST/HST through your bank (requires a remittance voucher) or via your CRA My Business account.
+However, if the amount you owe exceeds $3,000, the CRA will put you on calendar quarterly payments.
+You can pay your GST/HST through your bank (requires a remittance voucher) or via the CRA website My Business account.

 Knowing how to get an HST number is easy since it only takes a few minutes to get things done.
 Once you’re registered, you’ll want to make sure that you’re on top of your bookkeeping, so filing your taxes will be easy.
 Find a system that works for you and stick with it.
 For more information on taxes, check out my detailed guide on freelance taxes for Canadians.